 As mentioned above, damping of the cantilever is extremely critical.
 Too much and the cartridge will sound dull, because a lot of the critical energy from the record will be absorbed in the damper instead of reaching the coils, and thereby reducing the efficiency of the vibrational energy transfer from the record as electrical energy in the cartridge.
 Conversely, too little damping will make the cantilever prone to uncontrolled excursions, resulting in unwanted distortions and poor tracking.

 Much experimentation led to a precision Butyl rubber damper, offering a wide operating temperature range and minimal hysteresis effects.
 The tension on the damper is furthermore adjustable, allowing very accurate set-up of each cartridge's individual suspension.

-Finally the assembly is completed with the use of a solid diamond stylus, type van den Hul 1. the main advantages this design offers are described in a separate paragraph, but can briefly be described thus: better tracking of high frequency, lower surface noise, lower record wear, longer stylus life, smaller tip mass and lower tracking force.
+Finally the assembly is completed with the use of a solid diamond stylus, our own Audio Note (UK) Type 2 Diamond.
+The main advantages this design offers are described in a separate paragraph, but can briefly be described thus: better tracking of high frequency, lower surface noise, lower record wear, longer stylus life, smaller tip mass and lower tracking force.

 The stylus is first "pinched" into place by the cantilever and then glued. using a single component epoxy resin, which needs "baking" for about three hours to harden.

 After assembly, each cartridge is subjected to a series of tests, one of which involves a fast dynamic frequency sweep, at high amplitude, this method shows up any undesirable problems in the cartridge.
 Special test equipment and test. records had to be developed for this process, which is exclusive to Audio Note.

 IoLtd requires tonearm with extra 2 wires (6 wires in total) for DC power for energized field.
 It may require re-earthing of tonearm to avoid hum.